plaes/wirexfers/docs/user/flask_quickstart.rst

 -------------------

-It's probably easiest to start from the beginning, so we start by making a simple barebones Flask application:
+It's probably easiest to start from the beginning, so we start by making a simple barebones Flask application with required imports:

 ::

-    from flask import Flask
+    from flask import Flask, render_template
     app = Flask(__name__)

     @app.route('/')